 skipFinalSnapshot: true

 The engine and engineVersion specify the database software.
 The instanceClass determines compute capacity.
 The allocatedStorage sets initial disk size in GiB.
-The username and password create the master user; note that password appears in plain text in state files.
-The parameterGroupName references a parameter group that controls engine behavior.
+The username and password establish master credentials; note that password appears in state files.
+For production, use manageMasterUserPassword instead to delegate credential management to Secrets Manager.
+The skipFinalSnapshot setting prevents snapshot creation on deletion, useful for testing but risky for production data.

 Enable automatic storage scaling

-When database growth is unpredictable, storage autoscaling expands capacity automatically without downtime.
+When database growth is unpredictable, storage autoscaling expands capacity automatically as space fills.

 import * as pulumi from "@pulumi/pulumi";